-“It is not how much we do but how much we love… that makes our offering something beautiful to God”
+“It is not how much we do but how much we love we put into the doing that makes our offering something beautiful to God”

 –School Mission Statement

 St. Teresa of Calcutta Catholic Elementary School opened in 2005 in response to the growing need for a new school in the west end of St. Catharines.

 The school was originally named for Mother Teresa, who evangelized her message of the power of Christ’s love to all she met.

 The Official Blessing took place on October 6, 2005.